Laura-Masterton/SkillShare/README.md

 * A footer which contains social media links to facebook, instagram and twitter.
 It also provides another link to the contact page.
 Social media links will open in a new browser window Font awesome icons were used to promote familiarity as they are instantly recognisable.
 It presents as uncluttered and tidy whilst still filling the space on larger screens.

 ### Testing

+Visual testing on a galaxy s20 handset proved that two of the initial fonts, Montserrat and Biryanni to be difficult to read.
+Viewer feedback confirmed and so these fonts were replaced with

 ### Bugs